 I quickly learned that 6 chickens go through feed faster than you think.
 In the winter, they eat more to stay warm.
 In the summer, they eat a little less if they are finding bugs.

-- Average consumption: My 6 hens eat roughly one 50 lb bag every 4 to 5 weeks.
+Average consumption: My 6 hens eat roughly one 50 lb bag every 4 to 5 weeks.
+According to From Scratch Farmstead, a single chicken typically eats between 1/2 cup to 1 cup of feed daily.

-- Cost per bag: A 50 lb bag of layer feed costs $16-$24 and lasts approximately one month for 6 chickens.
-I buy Purina Layena layer pellets for $18.50 per bag (you can check your own numbers with this chicken feed calculator).
-I specifically look for feed with 16-18% protein content, as recommended by From Scratch Farmstead for active layers.
-Backyard Poultry Magazine calculates layer feed costs at approximately $0.28/lb, which aligns with my spending.
+Cost per bag: A 50 lb bag of layer feed costs $16 to $24 and lasts approximately one month for 6 chickens.
+I buy Purina Layena layer pellets for $18.50 per bag.
+You can check your own numbers with our chicken feed calculator.
+I specifically look for feed with 16 to 18% protein content for active layers.

-- Treats: Mealworms are like chicken candy.
-I treat them occasionally (check out the best chicken treats for layers), though I rely mostly on kitchen scraps to keep costs down.
+Treats: Mealworms are like chicken candy.
+I treat them occasionally, though I rely mostly on kitchen scraps to keep costs down.

 Bedding and Coop Maintenance Costs